ybadmus/react-dotnet-quiz/README.md

 - A Git GUI.
 - Visual Studio, .NET Core 3.1
 - NPM, React
-- Postgres/Sql Server
+- Postgres or Sql Server
-- A keyboard to respond to the prompts.
+- A keyboard to type in inputs.

 ## Built With